 Regarding the Anti-Bribery and Corruption Policy, the Company has formulated a policy on prohibition of bribery and corruption in any activities implemented on behalf of the Company.
-In case of charity donation, business gift exchange, and sponsorship, everything must be done in a transparent manner, with no hidden agenda to bribe the government and private officials into conducting illegal or inappropriate activities.
-The policy has been officially announced as a moral principle for all executives and employees.
-The Punishment Measure is also strictly implemented against the executives and the employees involving in internal fraud, bribery, and corruption.
+In case of charity donation, business gift exchange, and sponsorship, everything must be done in a transparent manner, with no hidden has been officially announced as a moral principle for all executives and employees.
+The Punishment Measure is also strictly implemented against the executives and the employees involving in internal fraud, bribery and corruption.
 In addition, the Fraud and Corruption Assessment is annually conducted and the result is presented to the audit committee and the board committee respectively.
 The principles are also emphasized through training and meetings to ensure that every employee is aware of the importance of honesty.
 To enhance the efficiency of the policy, our employees participated in Fraud and Corruption Preventive Training offered by relevant organizations.
-For example, In 2015, attending "Verifying the CAC Checklist: Experience Sharing from Auditors" training held by Thai Institute of Directors and Federation of Accounting Professions.
+For example, in 2015 our representatives attended